inkVerb/VIP/301/Lesson-02.md

 *Note the contents of the `.odt` files*

-*Close the file, just to make sure we don't have any problems...*
+*Close the files, just to make sure we don't have any problems...*

 | **4** :$